OfficeDev/teams-toolkit/docs/fx-core/switch-tenant-or-subscription-help.md

 once the browser is launched when previewing in the new M365 tenant.
 If clicking "try again" or waiting for a few seconds to let Teams bring you to the sign in page, you may notice that the page won't be redirected correctly to the page of adding the Teams app.
 This happens due to the previous account info saved in the browser storage.

 #### Mitigation
-* Launch browser with usrData
+* Launch browser with userData
 By default, the browser is launched with a separate user profile in a temp folder.
 You could override the value of "userDataDir" to "true" and then specify the path of user data folder in runtimeArgs.
   *  Visual Studio Code
   For example, when you sign in with another M365 account for local debugging, you could replace